csmart/git_info/README.md

 ## When pushing fails

-If other users have committed changes to your branch, the remote copy of the branch will have extra commits that your local copy does not have.
+If other users have committed changes to the branch you are pushing to the remote copy of the branch will have extra commits that your local copy does not have.

-If you try to push your branch, Git will error because there are diverged paths.
+If you try to push your branch, Git will report an error because there are diverged paths.
 That is to say, your local branch has different commits to the remote, even though they share a common parent commit.

 Git will ask you to deal with this and try your push again.